AmpersandJS/ampersand-input-view/README.md

 #### Setting valid/invalid classes
 By default, `validClass` and `invalidClass` are set on either the `input` or `textarea` in the rendered template.
 This is done via a `validityClassSelector` property that is used to find the elements to apply either `validClass` or `invalidClass`.
 You can set `validityClassSelector` to have this class applied anywhere you need in your rendered template

-For instance, this would set the class on the root label instad:
+For instance, this would set the class on the root label instead:

 ```javascript:
 var CustomInput = InputView.extend({